nanoqoi/vencord-theme/README.md

 5. Place the downloaded CSS file into the folder you opened in step 3
 6. Go back to Vencord -> Themes in your user settings
 7. Enable the theme by clicking the toggle in the newly appeared box

+## There's a bug!
+Report any CSS bugs in the [Issues tab](https://github.com/Synqat/vencord-theme/issues).